toaderflorin/blog/content/blog_drafts/2024-01-10-cdd/2024-08-07-indexes/index.md

 ### Understanding Index Cardinality

+In the world of database indexes, cardinality refers to the uniqueness of values stored in a specific column within the index.
+It essentially tells you how many distinct values that column contains.
+High cardinality means lots of unique values, while low cardinality indicates many duplicates.

+Here's a breakdown:

+Key points:

+* Cardinality is an estimate, not an exact count.
+Databases use statistical methods to approximate it.
+* It plays a crucial role in query optimization.
+The database uses cardinality to decide whether to use an index for a specific query and how efficient it will be.
+* Generally, higher cardinality is better for indexes.
+More unique values allow the index to effectively narrow down results, leading to faster queries.

+Types of cardinality:

+* High cardinality: Many unique values (e.g., usernames, IDs, timestamps).
+These indexes efficiently filter data.
+* Medium cardinality: Some unique values, some duplicates (e.g., city names, zip codes).
+Still helpful for filtering, but less selective.
+* Low cardinality: Few unique values or even all duplicates (e.g., gender flags, boolean values).
+Indexing such columns might not be beneficial.

+Impact on index selection:

+* The query optimizer compares the cardinality of an index's column with the expected number of rows returned by the query.
+* If the cardinality is much smaller than the total rows, the index can efficiently narrow down the search.
+* If the cardinality is close to the total rows, using the index might not be much faster than scanning the entire table.

+Additional notes:

+* Cardinality can change over time as data gets added or modified.
+Keeping statistics updated is crucial for optimal performance.
+* Some indexes, like covering indexes, can still be beneficial even with low cardinality due to additional information they store.

 Low Cardinality:

 Index cardinality is considered low when there are relatively few distinct values in a column.
 For instance, an index on a column storing gender (male or female) would have low cardinality.
 Low-cardinality indexes are generally less effective than high-cardinality indexes because they don't narrow down the search space significantly.
 However, they can still be helpful in some cases, such as when searching for specific values that occur infrequently.